Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Tampa Bay has combined with its opponents to score more than 48 points in three of four games this season.
+- Miami and its opponents have combined to score more than 48 points in one game this season.

-- Miami's games have gone over 48 points in just one opportunity this season.

 - The combined points per game average of the two teams, 46, is two points fewer than Sunday's over/under.

-- This contest's over/under is 5.6 points fewer than the 53.6 these two squads combine to give up per game in 2020.
+- This contest's over/under is 5.6 points lower than the 53.6 these two squads combine to give up per game in 2020.

-- The Buccaneers and their opponents have scored an average of 52.3 points per game in 2020, 4.3 more than Sunday's total.

-- The 48 over/under in this game is 3.5 points above the 44.5 average total in Dolphins games this season.
+- The 44.5 PPG average total in Dolphins games this season is 3.5 points fewer than this game's over/under.

 Buccaneers stats and trends

-- Tampa Bay has one win against the spread in four games this year.
+- Tampa Bay has one win against the spread in four games this season.

-- The Buccaneers have been favored by 10 points or more once this season and covered the spread.
+- The Buccaneers covered the spread in their only game when favored by 10 points or more.

-- Tampa Bay's games this year have eclipsed the over/under three times in four opportunities (75%).

-- Tampa Bay is 1-1 against the spread and 2-0 overall this season when the team puts up more than 27.3 points.
+- When Tampa Bay records more than 27.3 points, it is 1-1 against the spread and 2-0 overall.

-- Tampa Bay is 0-2 against the spread and 1-1 overall when the team picks up over 388.3 yards.
+- When Tampa Bay picks up over 388.3 yards, the team is 0-2 against the spread and 1-1 overall.

-- This year, the Buccaneers have five turnovers, one fewer than the Dolphins have takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Dolphins.